-Can the SDS011 monitor 3D printer particulate emissions?
+Printer particulate emissions: Can the SDS011 monitor it?

 Baseline PM2.5 levels

-After about 10 minutes of printing, I took measurements again.
+And after about 10 minutes of printing, I took measurements again to see if there was any difference in particulate levels.

 PM2.5 levels after 10 minutes